 Barbara Sterling’s inspirational story of survival is well-known in the halls of Methodist Charlton Medical Center.
 After all, the DeSoto grandmother was the hospital’s first COVID-19 patient.
-The 62-year-old was also among the first there to receive convalescent plasma from a recovered patient, a treatment her family believes saved her life.
-Barbara’s send-off from Methodist Charlton was all over the local TV news.
+The 62-year-old’s send-off from Methodist Charlton was all over the local TV news.

 Barbara’s remarkable recovery story is familiar, it seems, to everyone but Barbara.

 “I don’t remember anything,” Barbara says.
 “I don’t remember feeling sick.
 I don’t remember going to the hospital or the treatment.
 But when my family tells me the story of my time there, I get chills.”